-The proposed bill amends the Public School Code of 1949 by adding a new article, ARTICLE XIII-F, which establishes comprehensive school counseling services across Pennsylvania's public and private educational institutions.
-This article outlines definitions related to school counseling, including terms such as "direct services," "indirect services," and "school counselor."
-It mandates that each school entity develop and implement a comprehensive school counseling plan that provides coordinated support for students' academic, career, and social-emotional development.
-The plan must be implemented by certified school counselors, reviewed annually, and aligned with recognized counseling frameworks.
+This bill amends the Public School Code of 1949 by adding a new article, ARTICLE XIII-F, which establishes comprehensive school counseling services across Pennsylvania's public and private educational institutions.
+The article outlines definitions related to school counseling, including terms such as "direct services," "indirect services," and "school counselor."
+It mandates that each school entity develop and implement a comprehensive school counseling plan that provides coordinated support for all students, ensuring that services are aligned from kindergarten through grade 12.
+The plan must include various components such as a foundation, management, delivery, and accountability, and it should guide students in their academic, career, and social-emotional development.

-Additionally, the bill specifies the responsibilities of school counselors, emphasizing that at least 80% of their time should be dedicated to providing direct and indirect services to students.
-It also requires school entities to post their counseling plans online and mandates oversight by the Department of Education starting in the 2025-2026 school year to ensure compliance.
-The Department will also provide support and guidance to help schools meet these new requirements.
-Overall, the bill aims to enhance the quality and accessibility of school counseling services to better support students' needs.
+Additionally, the bill specifies that school counselors should spend at least 80% of their time providing direct and indirect services to students, with a maximum of 20% allocated for program planning and school support.
+It also requires school entities to post their counseling plans on publicly accessible websites and mandates oversight by the Department of Education starting in the 2025-2026 school year to ensure compliance with the new requirements.
+The Department will also provide support and guidance to help school entities meet these standards.

 Statutes/Laws affected: Printer's No. 969 (Jun 18, 2025): P.L.30, No.14